-The RinggitPlus Financial Planning Services comes in two forms, RinggitPlus Academy and RinggitPlus Financial Planner, which offer access to certified financial planners and practical money management advice at an affordable rate.
+The RinggitPlus Financial Planning Services comes in two forms, RinggitPlus Academy and RinggitPlus Financial Planner, which offer access to licensed financial planners and practical money management advice at an affordable rate.
 The webinars and one-on-one consultations are done completely online, making it convenient and accessible for everyday Malaysians nationwide.
 This launch comes in conjunction with Financial Literacy Month through the partnership with Financial Education Network (FEN).
 For the month of October, Malaysians can sign up for the RinggitPlus Financial Planning Services and enjoy a RM100 discount using the promo code “FLM100”.

 “It’s a common misconception that only the rich can afford to work with a financial planner and reap the financial rewards, but the truth is that anyone can benefit from the guidance and support of a financial planner – whether you’re a fresh grad, newly wed, new parent, or nearing retirement.
 It’s all about equipping yourself with the right tools and thinking in order to manage your money wisely.
-Our goal with these new products and services is to make financial advice more accessible to everyone, be it through our certified financial planners on RinggitPlus Financial Planning Services or through our comprehensive algorithmic framework in the RinggitPlus Financial Health Check, which we have co-developed with mangro, a solution offered by kipleX,” Hann added.
+Our goal with these new products and services is to make financial advice more accessible to everyone, be it through our licensed financial planners on RinggitPlus Financial Planning Services or through our comprehensive algorithmic framework in the RinggitPlus Financial Health Check, which we have co-developed with mangro, a solution offered by kipleX,” Hann added.